-How to apply for Ohio Health Insurance Exchange plans.
+Buy health insurance coverage in Ohio.
 It’s actually very easy.
-You can obtain affordable coverage both before AND after Open Enrollment.
+You can find affordable plans both before AND after Open Enrollment.
 We have carefully crafted this website to make the application process simple.
-Any “questionable” companies have been removed from the quoting software and we highlight the Ohio Marketplace plans that offer the most comprehensive coverage for the premium that is being charged.
+Any “questionable” companies have been removed from the quoting software and we highlight the Ohio Marketplace policies that offer the most comprehensive coverage for the premium that is being charged.

 Request Your Quote

 The process starts when you request your quote at the top of the page.
-Once you have provided some basic information, you’ll be presented with approximately 60-80 quotes from the best health insurers, such as Anthem Blue Cross, UnitedHealthcare, Medical Mutual, Aetna, Healthspan (formerly Kaiser) and Humana.
+Once you have provided some basic information, you’ll be presented with approximately 60-80 quotes from the best health insurers, such as Anthem Blue Cross, UnitedHealthcare, Medical Mutual, Aetna, CareSource, Molina, Ambetter, SummaCare, and Humana.
 We have filtered out all "discount" or "limited" policies.
 (Many carriers offer ancillary coverage, but not primary individual plans)

 Yes, those are a lot of options, but we will easily scale the number down to the 5-10 that are your best enrollment choices.
 A quick phone call or email to us will start that process.
 Once we know some basic information about what claims you are most likely to submit, we can show you the most ideal plans that will keep the most money in your pocket.